 The grape used in making this wine is often that of the highest quality due to the soil and the fantastic continental climate.
 The wine is light in appearance when you compare it with other wines.
 The aroma is that of green apple but not very sour—Riesling pairs beautifully well with fish, chicken, pork, and veggies.

 By far the best-known grape variety throughout Europe.
 It has a fruity and refreshing taste and is a well-balanced wine.
 However, it cannot be stored for too long and has to be consumed immediately on the downside.
 Goes well with all kinds of meat and salads.

 This variety of grape wine has a distinct aroma.
 Sourced from grapes grown in the Italian and Austrian countryside, it has a sweet and fruity flavor.
 It is best consumed on its own.
 There are no specific food pairing recommendations for Muscat, but many do not like to mix it with food.

 originated in the Swiss area in the early seventeenth century.
 It has a dry flavor and also extracts from berries with thick skins.
 It is a prized variety among the vintners and goes excellently well with central and northern European cuisine.

 Aging of white wine

-White wine does not age as the red variety simply because it gets fermented devoid of its grape skin.
+White wine does not age on a wine rack or cellar as the red variety simply because it gets fermented devoid of its grape skin.
 Because the tannin levels are low in white wine, the wine aging range also decreases.
 Add to this that some white wines have very low acidity, which quickens the chemical reaction that causes wines to go bad.

 How long does white wine last once you open it?

 Once opened, white wine cannot last longer than a few hours if kept outside at room temperature.
 However, if you are refrigerating it, it will last you two or three days but remember to plug in a cork stopper.
-Some of the white wine can keep good for up to five days if stored in the fridge.
+Some of the white wine can keep good for up to five days if stored in a suitable wine fridge.